Local mollification of metrics with small curvature concentration: Abstract

 \section{Abstract}

 In this work, we establish a local smoothing result on metrics with small curvature concentration with respect to Sobolev constants and volume growth.
-In contrast with all previous works, we remove the Ricci curvature condition and completely localize the smoothing.
-As an application, we prove the compactness of the space of compact manifolds with bounded curvature concentration under Ahlfors $n$-regularity and bounded Sobolev constant.
-In the complete non-compact case, we show that manifolds with Euclidean type Sobolev inequality, Euclidean volume growth, and small curvature concentration are necessarily diffeomorphic to Euclidean spaces.
+As an application, we prove that the Gromov-Hausdorff limit of compact manifolds with bounded curvature concentration, Ahlfors $n$-regularity, and bounded Sobolev constants is a topological manifold away from finitely many points.
+In the complete non-compact case, we show that manifolds with Euclidean-type Sobolev inequality, Euclidean volume growth, and small curvature concentration are necessarily diffeomorphic to Euclidean spaces.
+In contrast with all previous works, we remove the Ricci curvature condition.